-Subsonic and supersonic aircraft wings typically have planform breaks in the leading edge (e.g. strake) and / or the trailing edge (e.g. yehudi) with discontinuous changes in sweep.
+Subsonic and supersonic aircraft wings typically have planform breaks in the leading-edge (commonly called a strake) and/or the trailing-edge (commonly called a yehudi) with discontinuous changes in sweep.
 Consequently, the wing surface is non-analytic in the local region of the edge breaks.
 However, the approach of defining a complete wing geometry as previously described should be piecewise applicable.

-In order explore this concept; the geometry of a typical subsonic aircraft wing was analyzed in depth.
-Airfoil sections at a large number of spanwise stations were approximated by equal order of Bernstein polynomial representation of the corresponding shape functions.
-The adequacy of the composite representation was determined by computing the residual differences between the actual airfoil sections and those defined by the approximating Bernstein polynomials.
-The wing upper and lower surface residual differences were well within the wind tunnel model construction tolerances.
+In order explore this concept; the geometry of a typical subsonic aircraft wing was analysed in depth.
+Acrofoil sections at a large number of spanwise stations were approximated by equal order of Bernstein polynomial representation of the corresponding shape functions.
+The adequacy of the composite representation was determined by computing the residual differences between the actual acrofoil sections and those defined by the approximating Bernstein polynomials.
+The wing upper and lower surface residual differences were well within the wind-tunnel model construction tolerances.

-The shape function surfaces corresponding to wing upper and lower surfaces are shown in figure 32.
+The shape function surfaces corresponding to wing upper and lower surfaces are shown in Fig. 32.
 The piecewise continuous nature of the surfaces associated with the planform breaks is very evident.
-The corresponding spanwise variations of the composite airfoil scaling coefficients (Bu_i and Bl_i) are also shown.
+The corresponding spanwise variations of the composite aerofoil scaling coefficients (Bu, and Bl) are also shown.